Madalina088/Aeries_Project/README.md

 ### 2.3 Test design ###

 -	all the test cases are written and reviewed
--	functional test cases will be created in Zephyr Squad using Jira as Test Management tool
+-	functional test cases will be created in Jira Software Development Management Tool using Zephyr Squad Test Management Tool
--	GUI test cases will be created in Zephyr Squad using Jira as Test Management tool
+-	GUI test cases will be created in Jira Software Development Management Tool using Zephyr Squad Test Management Tool

 ### 2.4 Test implementation ###